sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 ## Learning outcomes

+**After having completed this chapter you will be able to:**

 * Develop a basic pipeline for reference-based analysis of a long-read sequencing dataset
-* Give context to the results of such an analysis
+* Answer biological questions based on the results of such an analysis

 ## Introduction